rocky-linux/documentation/docs/guides/virtualization/vmware_tools.md

 ## Conclusion

 We started with a minimal installation of Rocky Linux, which led to many deficiencies and encountered errors along the way.
-Despite this, we managed to install and run VMware Tools, albeit with some challenges.
+Despite this, we managed to install and run VMware Tools™, albeit with some challenges.